OrderN/CONQUEST-release/docs/CONQUEST-manual/ext-tools.rst

 The script ``md_analysis.py`` script performs various analyses of the trajectory by parsing the `md.frames`` file.
-So far, these include the radial distribution function, the velocity autocorrelation funciton, the mean squared deviation, and plotting the stress.
+So far, these include the radial distribution function, the velocity autocorrelation function, the mean squared deviation, and plotting the stress.
 For example, the command,

 ``md_analysis.py --rdf --stride 20 --rdfcut 8.0 --nbins 100 --dump --skip 200 --stop 400``